 Lighting the West

-By replacing these lights, over 2,600 tonnes of greenhouse gases will be avoided per year and save Council $13 million in electricity fees over the 20-year lifespan of the new globes.
+So far, the changeover of over 19,000 streetlights with energy efficient globes is saving over 2,600 tonnes of greenhouse gas emissions per year and Council $13 million in electricity fees over the 20-year lifespan of the new globes.

 Environmental Sustainable Design